-The concept of value-creating network as we introduced in Section 2.2.1 is not homogenously used in all articles.
+The concept of a value-creating network as we introduced in Section 2.2.1 is not homogenously used in all articles.
 Furthermore, there is not a common definition of process in all these studies.
 In [12] and [75], the authors use the concept of stakeholder constellations to explain the eco-innovation process and the changes of configuration of the value network over time.
-The focus is on the journey approach to innovation process, which implies how technologies are developed and implemented by the network, while interactions among stakeholders is considered part of the process.
+The focus is on the journey approach to innovation process, which implies how technologies are developed and implemented by the network, while interactions among stakeholders are considered part of the process.
 The value creation aspect is inherently linked to the stakeholder configuration over time and roles assigned to different actors.
 In [13] and [14], eco-innovation process is equated to the actors’ agency and the network evolution.
 Eco-innovation practice [14] is used to disentangle the innovation process.
 Eco-innovation practices are "systematic actions carried-out by actors using resources in their value search" [14].
-The practices integrate resources as new solutions, information, infrastructure to create environmental value by actors in networks [14].
-The idea from this perspective is that eco-innovation does not result from the solely effort from one company but instead different actors combine resources in ad-hoc constellations.
-The practices manifest in actions performed by actors in the context of projects, through the interaction the actors jointly finish projects [14].
+The practices integrate resources as new solutions, information, and infrastructure to create environmental value by actors in networks [14].
+The idea from this perspective is that eco-innovation does not result from the sole effort of one company, but instead, different actors combine resources in ad-hoc constellations.
+The practices manifest in actions performed by actors in the context of projects; through the interaction, the actors jointly finish projects [14].

 Eco-innovation process: actors’ practice influencing network evolution

-The customer/ end-user also induces the type of competences required in the value network, as the needs of the end-user will shape the competence requirements of the firms in the network [15].
-The process of value creation between suppliers, but also with the insights from end-users leads to closer buyer-supplier relationships as suppliers are seen as partners and are then involved in collaborative problem solutions and the development of new products [66].
-Value co-creation focuses on this process when end-users/ consumers jointly create value along with suppliers, but also it involves the end-user jointly defining the problem and solutions.
+The customer/ end-user also induces the type of competencies required in the value network, as the needs of the end-user will shape the competence requirements of the firms in the network [15].
+The process of value creation between suppliers, but also with the insights from end-users, leads to closer buyer-supplier relationships as suppliers are seen as partners and are then involved in collaborative problem solutions and the development of new products [66].
+Value co-creation focuses on this process when end-users/ consumers jointly create value along with suppliers, but it also involves the end-user jointly defining the problem and solutions.
 Stakeholder constellation theories inform about the dynamic nature of the end-user roles.
-Mosgaard and her team [75], present the case of value-network for renovating buildings with efficient technologies.
+Mosgaard and her team [75], present the case of value-network for renovating buildings (in this example, a hotel) with efficient technologies.
 At the outset of the project, the hotel owner has a high degree of ownership of the project, and decides about technological pathways in relation to the renovation project.
 The owner acts as manager of a renovation project rather than as end-user.
-Over time, when an engineering consultant is hired, the consultant acquires more power and thus the end-user becomes a conventional stakeholder, reducing the influence of the hotel owner in the decisions pertaining the technological solutions.
+Over time, when an engineering consultant is hired, the consultant acquires more power and thus the end-user becomes a conventional stakeholder, reducing the influence of the hotel owner in the decisions pertaining to the technological solutions.
 The consultant therefore also manages the value-network which is in charge of the renovation initiative [12], [75].